 I have a confession.
-Since moving here I have become a bit of Twitcher.
+Since moving to South Africa I have become a bit of Twitcher.
 To clarify for any of you not familiar with the term, it’s a synonym for bird watcher.
 My husband gleefully insists that this new interest is middle age trumpeting, hooting and twittering its’ arrival.
 Not so, say I, just one of the boons of living in South Africa.

 We live a hop skip and a warble from a small nature reserve and if you are up at sparrrow’s fart or go at dusk the bird life is quite phenomenal.
 We’ve seen and heard Crested Barbets, astonishing numbers of crimson jacketed Southern Red Bishops flashing bright between the reeds, sleek Cape Glossy Starlings shimmering like peacock feathers and Red-Collared Widowbirds lumbering up and down battling the weight of their over-long tails and little African Hoopoes with their black tipped orange Mohican feathers, striped bodies and long pointed beaks.
 There is also a resident monitor lizard.

 A flap and a feather away we have Montecasino Bird Gardens where the daily ‘Flight of Fantasy’ show showcases parrots, toucans, a tiny owl and a rock star of a pelican.
 The South African Hornbill is their preservation poster bird and Russell (the) Crow will whisk any paper money donations from your fingertips and post them in the collection box.
 If you blink, you miss it.